 - identifying the long-term upside to local woody biomass feedstock supply sources,

-- being able to meet increasing governmental mandates and regulations regarding sustainable aviation fuels,
+- being able to meet increasing governmental mandates and regulations regarding sustainable aviation and biofuel,

 - building a positive political climate for a cleaner environment,